www.

 registered

-with the Extranjería within a month of your arrival in
+with the Extranjería within a month of arrival in

 Ecuador.
 Allow sufficient flexibility in your itinerary as